 Fast-forward 38 years and those students studying AS, are today’s middle-aged farmers, whose own children have, in many ways, lost the traditions that we rejected.

 The industrialisation of farming has been endorsed over the last 60 years, by successive governments, with the Common Agricultural Policy (CAP) implemented in 1962.
 It encouraged farmers to increase productivity at any cost, tying payments to numbers – heads of cattle, litres of milk, tonnes of grain.
 By the time this approach to farming was being heralded at my school as the long-term future, over-production was already becoming an issue.
-In 1984, quotas were instituted to reduce the very productivity that had been promoted only 20 years earlier.
+In 1984, The Small Farmer on the Land to reduce the very productivity that had been promoted only 20 years earlier.